mae92/MutantHuntWGS/README.md

         1. Single end sequencing FASTQ file should be named: FILENAME.fastq.

-        2. Paried end sequencing FASTQ files should be named: FILENAME_R1.fastq and FILENAME_R2.fastq.
+        2. Paired end sequencing FASTQ files should be named: FILENAME_R1.fastq and FILENAME_R2.fastq.

         3. I suggest making copies of your FASTQ files rather then renaming the originals in case a mistake is made during the renaming process.

-        4. For this nameing example "FILENAME" will be used as the input for the -n option below.
+        4. For this naming example "FILENAME" will be used as the input for the -n option below.

-3. Open the Terminal and download and run the Docker container for MutantHunter by copying and pasteing the following command into the terminal: `docker run -it -v /PATH_TO_DESKTOP/Analysis_Directory:/MutantHunter/Analysis_Directory mellison/mutant_hunter:version1`
+3. Open the Terminal and download and run the Docker container for MutantHunter by copying and pasting the following command into the terminal: `docker run -it -v /PATH_TO_DESKTOP/Analysis_Directory:/MutantHunter/Analysis_Directory mellison/mutant_hunter:version1`

 4. Run MutantHunter by running the code below.
 ```